AqwamCreates/DataPredict/docs/API/Others/GradientDescentModifier.md

 * When using "Stochastic" mode, make sure you set the model's max number of iterations to 1.

-* numberOfBatches is only applicable for "Minibatch" mode.
+* batchSize is only applicable for "Minibatch" mode.

 ## Constructors